-- Mr. A purchases 10 buses from the dealer but the dealer only has 4 buses in inventory which he can deliver and for the remaining 6 buses Mr. A has to wait for 7 to 8 months as it takes dealer 7 to 8 months to get it from the supplier.
+- Mr. A purchases 10 buses from the dealer, but the dealer only has 4 buses in inventory, which he can deliver, and for the remaining 6 buses, Mr. A has to wait for 7 to 8 months as it takes the dealer 7 to 8 months to get it from the supplier.

-- So Mr. A has two options either he can purchase 4 buses on the spot and for remaining he can wait for 7 to 8 months or if Mr. A needs all 10 on the urgent basis he can take 4 from that dealer and ask the dealer to deliver within two months if possible and if it is not possible then cancel the order for remaining 6 buses which he will buy from another dealer.
-So, because of competition, it is important to fulfill backorders within the stipulated time so as to retain the customer.
+- So Mr. A has two options either he can purchase 4 buses on the spot and for remaining he can wait for 7 to 8 months, or if Mr. A needs all 10 on the urgent basis, he can take 4 from that dealer and ask the dealer to deliver within two months if possible and if it is not possible then cancel the order for remaining 6 buses which he will buy from another dealer.
+So, because of competition, it is important to fulfill backorders within the stipulated time to retain the customer.

 Accounting for Backorders

-- The backorder needs special accounting as the order received but the product is not sold and it is the duty of the company to inform the customers about the status of the product ordered and the expected time of delivery.
+- The backorder needs special accounting as the order received.
+Still, the product is not sold, and it is the duty of the company to inform the customers about the status of the product ordered and the expected time of delivery.
 It is upon customer after receiving information on whether to wait or cancel the order.
 The backorders can be treated as a sale on a return basis as it involves the chances of cancellation of the order.
 The accounting treatment is as follows:

-- Record the sale as backorder sale and if the company has ordered to supplier for backorder products record it as backorder purchases and if the manufacturing is in the process then it comes under inventory as work in progress.
-If the order is canceled then also the company’s sale wouldn’t be affected as it doesn’t record backordered sales as complete sales.
-Once the order gets fulfilled, transfer the backorder sale to a sales account, and if the order canceled and goods arrived then transfer the backorder sales in the inventory account.
+- Record the sale as backorder sale and if the company has ordered to supplier for backorder products, record it as backorder purchases.
+If the manufacturing is in the process, then it comes under inventory as work in progress.
+If the order is canceled, then also the company’s sales wouldn’t be affected as it doesn’t record backordered sales as complete sales.
+Once the order gets fulfilled, transfer the backorder sale to a sales account, and if the order canceled and goods arrived, then transfer the backorder sales in the inventory account.

-- Reduces the Inventory Storage Cost – The backorders if effectively fulfilled within a short span of time the customers can wait and its benefits as a cost advantage to the company as it reduces the inventory storage cost.
+- Reduces the Inventory Storage Cost – The backorders, if effectively fulfilled within a short span of time, the customers can wait and its benefits as a cost advantage to the company.
+It reduces inventory storage costs.

 - Enhances Customer Relationship – The backorders enhance the customer relationship if they are properly communicated to the customers.
 Wait by the customer for products shows the faith of the customer towards the product and the company as a whole.

-- Helps to Stay in Competition – If backorders fulfilled by the company within a reasonable time then it can stay in the market for longer and can able to face competition.
+- Helps to Stay in Competition – If backorders are fulfilled by the company within a reasonable time, then it can stay in the market for longer and can able to face competition.

 - Cancellation of Orders – Due to backorders, the customer might cancel the order as he might not be able to wait due to urgent need of the product, and hence the business of the company can be transferred to the competitor.